GrahamZen/Soft-Body-Simulation-CUDA/README.md

 <img src="image/globalEquation.png" width="400">

 To deal this function, two ways of solving this large sparse linear problem are implemented with `Eigen` on CPU and cuSolver on GPU.
-Both way solve the problem by precompute and factorize the A matrix.
-And by our current observation, the `Eigen` implementation runs faster than the cuSolver one.
+Both way solve the problem by precomputing and factorizing the A matrix. cuSolver seems to be faster than `Eigen`, but naively using `cusolverSpScsrcholFactor` and `cusolverSpScsrcholSolve` results in a much slower performance than `Eigen`!
+The reason is that these algorithm works for sparse matrices.
+Though the matrix itself is sparse, after the factorization, the matrix can be dense.
+The solution is to first apply **approximate minimum degree** reordering to the matrix to get a permutation vector, and then do the factorization with the permutation vector.
+When solving the linear system, we also need to apply the permutation vector to the right-hand side and apply the inverse permutation vector to the solution.
+The result is incredible!
+When the number of DOF is over 100000, fps is still stable at 60 for the GPU version.

 ## Collision Detection & Handling